What are Total Dissolved Solids (TDS)?

 How to decrease the total dissolved solids in water?

-The extraction of TDS is relatively easy.
-Depending on the type of TDS in the water, technologies such as reverse osmosis, nanofiltration, distillation and deionization have proven to be effective in reducing TDS concentrations.
+The extraction of MDT is relatively easy.
+Depending on the types of materials dissolved in water, technologies such as reverse osmosis, nanofiltration, distillation and deionization have proven effective in reducing concentrations of dissolved materials.

 Water and its Minerals